fortify-presales/FortifyAzureRMDemo/README.md

 AZURE_REGION=eastus
 ```

-Make sure you set an appropriate value for `AZURE_SUBSCRIPTION_ID` and if you want to upload the results to SSC
+Make sure you set an appropriate value for `AZURE_SUBSCRIPTION_ID` and if you want to upload the results to Fortify
-`SSC_URL` and `SSC_AUTH_TOKEN`.
+Software Security Center `SSC_URL` and `SSC_AUTH_TOKEN`.

+Note: this file should not be added to source control as its contains usernames/passwords.

-Next update the file `azuredeploy.parameters.json` with content similar to the following:
+Next update the file `azuredeploy.parameters.json` with content similar to the following, please use the same
+unique name as chosen above for the `appDnsPrefix` element:

 ```
 {